 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Board of Directors have authorised senior management to establish the processes and ensure control over risks through the mechanism of properly defined framework in line with the businesses of the company.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risks limits and controls, to monitor risks and adherence to limits.
-Risk management policies are reviewed regularly to reflect changes in (GUPTA & market conditions and the Company's activities.
+Risk management policies are reviewed regularly to reflect changes in market conditions and the Company's activities.

-The Company has policies covering specific areas, such as interest rate risk, foreign correctly wisk other price risk, credit risk, liquidity risk, and the use of derivative and non-derivative financial instruments.
-Compliance continuous basis.

-with policies and exposure limits is reviewed on a
+The Company has policies covering specific areas, such as interest rate risk, credit risk & liquidity risk.
+Compliance with policies and exposure limits is reviewed on a continuous basis.